fastly/compute-js-static-publish/README.md

     }
     ```

-  * Remove the following code from the `module.rules` array.
+  * Starting `v3.0.0`, we are able to produce more size-efficient Wasm files by using the [`includeBytes` function](https://js-compute-reference-docs.edgecompute.app/docs/fastly:experimental/includeBytes) to include the contents of static files instead of Webpack static assets.
+The following code can safely be removed from the `module.rules` array.

     ```javascript
       {